yusufafify/Calculator-CLI/README.md

   pip install -r requirements.txt
   ```

+### 3. Install Build Tools (Make, CMake, Ninja)
+To use different build systems like make, cmake, or ninja, you must install them and add them to your system's PATH.

+**Windows**
+**Make**
+Download from GnuWin32 or install via MSYS2.

+Add the directory containing make.exe to your System or User PATH.

+**CMake**
+Download the installer from cmake.org.

+During installation, select the option to add CMake to system PATH or manually add the bin folder to your PATH.

+**Ninja**
+Download ninja.exe from the Ninja GitHub releases.

+Create a folder (e.g., C:\Program Files\Ninja) and place ninja.exe inside.

+Add that folder to your System or User PATH.

+⚠️ After updating your PATH, restart the terminal or your IDE for the changes to take effect.

-### 3. Install the Calculator Package
+### 4. Install the Calculator Package

 ```powershell
 pip install -e .
 ```

 This will:
-- Buidlding By default by makefile
+- Build By default by makefile
-- to build with CMake Ninja `$env:BUILD_SYSTEM = "cmake"; pip install -e .`
+- to build with CMake and Ninja `$env:BUILD_SYSTEM = "cmake"; pip install -e .`
+- This will:
-- Run the Makefile to build the C shared library
+- Run the Makefile or Cmake/ Ninja according to choice to build the C shared library
 - Install the package in development mode
 - Make the `calculator-cli` command available
 - Create `calculator_cli.egg-info` metadata

-### 4. Starting Sphinx docs
+### 5. Starting Sphinx docs

 ```powershell
 sphinx-quickstart docs